ocaml/ocamlbuild/manual/README.md

-This is an effort to replace the [current OCamlbuild manual](http://caml.inria.fr/pub/docs/manual-ocaml/ocamlbuild.html) with something that satisfies users better.
+This [manual in progress](manual.md) is an effort to replace the [current OCamlbuild manual](http://caml.inria.fr/pub/docs/manual-ocaml/ocamlbuild.html) with something that satisfies users better.